Portable Gym for Small Spaces: How to Train in Apartments, Dorms, or Hotels

 Can I travel with the XBAR Workout System?

-How to workout in a small space?
+How to work out in a small space

-Woman exercising with resistance band
+Woman exercising with the XBAR bar and resistance bands

 Fix: Use stackable bands + a bar that slide into a drawer.
 The XBAR Home System packs into a small bag—bar, bands, anchor, push-up docks.